|32 3290780[+]\Inpendent Living|

 My bathroom is a large wet room and in here I use a tilting showerchair on wheels - the fact that it tilts makes it really easy to keep my balance in (pictured below).
 It has rails which I use to steady myself whilst sitting on the toilet.
 I use an electric toothbrush as I haven't got the coordination to use a manual on.
 I have a wide rail on the back of the door making it easy to grab hold of and pull to open or close the door.
 I have a track hoist and using this I can sit directly on the toilet.
 This was paid for with a Community Support Grant.
 See pictures below.

 The adjoining kitchen and living room creates one big space.
-In the living room (see picture below right) I have my television, computer and sofa around the edge of the room which makes for lots of room in the middle for me to move around.
-I turn the TV, lamps and Christmas trees on and off using my Hive.
+In the living room (see picture below right) I have my computer and sofa around the edge of the room which makes for lots of room in the middle for me to move around.
+I turn the TV, lamps and fans on and off using my Hive.
 I ordered Dycem non-slip from eBay which serves several purposes in this room; I put it under my keyboard and mouse, printer, fridge, freezer and microwave to keep them steady whilst I use them.

-I was recently awarded a Cornberg/Equipment and Adaptation Grant from Ataxia UK to assist the mobility of people with ataxia within their homes.
+I was awarded a Cornberg/Equipment and Adaptation Grant from Ataxia UK to assist the mobility of people with ataxia within their homes.
 I used this to buy electronic blinds.
 I couldn't open conventional curtains myself - having the remote to open, close and tilt the blnds throughout the day means that it’s a big part of my environment I’m in control of.

 My Morphy Richards sensor bin makes life so much easier!
 The lid opens automatically when I hover my hand over it so I can put stuff in it with one hand without fumbling around trying to open the lid.